 So, you want to go big.
-Choosing between an SUV or pickup truck can be difficult; because each has its own pros and cons and choosing the right car for you often comes down to weighing the options in a variety of different categories.
+Choosing between an SUV or pickup truck can be difficult; because each has its own pros and cons.
+Choosing the right car for you often comes down to weighing the options in a variety of different categories.
 Fortunately, Chevrolet has class-leading options to choose from, and we're here to help you determine which type of ride best suits you.

 So...
 Which Should You Buy?

-When comparing pickup truck vs. SUV models, consider the following information below.
-Understanding what each car offers can help you determine which car comes out on top for you in the classic pickup vs. SUV battle.
+To expand the comparison of pickup truck vs. SUV models, consider all of the information below.
+Understanding what each car offers can help you determine which vehicle comes out on top for you in the classic pickup vs. SUV battle.
 Dive into the benefits of SUVs vs. pickup trucks before learning more about the various available models in each class.

 You can expect an SUV to be big, roomy, and usually have quite the engine.
 They're great for an Arizona day trip with the family, especially if you're going somewhere that may require some off-roading.
-The size and weight of an SUV means you're likely going to get fewer miles to the gallon as compared to a pickup truck, but that's the tradeoff to having the extra interior space and such a powerful vehicle.
+The size and weight of an SUV mean you're likely going to get fewer miles to the gallon as compared to a pickup truck, but that's the tradeoff to having the extra interior space and such a powerful vehicle.
 If an SUV sounds like what you need, consider some of the best SUVs from Chevy.

-With standard off-road suspension, a highway estimated 30 miles per gallon and maximum towing of 7,700 pounds, the Chevy Colorado hits the sweet spot for mid-size pickup trucks.
-Whether you need to do some work around town, or you're heading to the country and some rougher roads, the Colorado is equipped to fit your needs and has top-of-the-line safety features to keep you and your Colorado on the road.
+With 49.9 cubic feet of maximum cargo space, a highway estimated 25 miles per gallon, and maximum V6 towing of 7,000 pounds, The 2021 Chevy Colorado hits the sweet spot for mid-size pickup trucks.
+Whether you need to do some work around town, or you're heading to the country and some rougher roads, the newest Colorado is equipped to fit your needs.
+It also has top-of-the-line safety features, including all of the following: